Frenectomy (Tongue Tie & Lip Tie Release) in Ottawa

 What Happens During Treatment

-Before the procedure, we conduct thorough evaluation including visual examination of the frenum's attachment and thickness, functional assessment of tongue or lip movement, discussion of symptoms and how they impact feeding, speech, or oral health, and review of your child's medical history.
+Thorough evaluation including visual examination of the frenum's attachment and thickness, functional assessment of tongue or lip movement, discussion of symptoms and how they impact feeding, speech, or oral health, and review of your child's medical history.
+For infants with feeding difficulties, we often coordinate with lactation consultants.

 After the release, we apply gentle pressure with gauze to control any bleeding (usually stops within 1-2 minutes), provide detailed aftercare instructions, and for infants, encourage immediate breastfeeding or bottle feeding to comfort the baby.